 What is Python ?

 Python was created by Guido van Rossum and released in 1991.
 It came as a successor of the ABC language, a language intended to replace Basic and Pascal.
 Its philosophy is to enable code readability, by its notable use of white spaces.
-Python is one of the fastest growing programming languages, as it has a wide range of use: from data science, to machine learning and even academic use.
+Python is one of the fastest-growing programming languages, as it has a wide range of use: from data science to machine learning and even academic use.
 Python is highly flexible due to its interpreters being available on the most popular operating systems and its wide list of libraries.
 Python becomes very strict when it comes to code indentation and white space.
 Although it can be annoying at times, it also results in an extremely readable and easy to learn language.
-AI is a huge computer science field nowadays, due to the advanced algorithms and the improvements to computing power, which this leads to creating more accurate AI.
+AI is a huge computer science field nowadays, due to the advanced algorithms and the improvements to computing power, which leads to creating more accurate AI.
 That led to Pythons huge boost in popularity, mainly due to libraries like TensorFlow, Keras, Theano that enable its support in AI.

 Why are they used in web development?